 The emergency exemption does not cover activities that are an expectation of a nurse’s role, including activities that would be expected to arise from time to time in the ordinary course of your employment.
 Neither you nor your employer should rely on the emergency exemption to allow you to carry out activities considered an expectation of practice in your setting.

-You’ll find more information and guidance about scope of practice in the Scope of Practice for RNs: Standards, Limits and Conditions.
+You’ll find more information and guidance about your legal and professional obligations to clients and scope of practice in the Scope of Practice for RNs: Standards, Limits and Conditions and the Duty to Provide Care practice standard.

 No, incision and drainage is outside the scope of practice of CRNBC-certified nurses.
 Nurse practitioners are the only nurses who may perform this intervention.